lampesm/crud-drf/README.md

-# Simple CRUD - Django REST Framework with MySQL database and Docker
+# Simple CRUD - Django REST Framework with MySQL and Docker

-Django REST framework is a powerful web framework for building API
+[Django REST Framework](https://www.django-rest-framework.org/) is a powerful web framework for building API

 ## Requirements